 Selecting the Correct Character Sheet

-Each Compendium Expansion will have a recommended or required Character Sheet associated with it as listed on its Marketplace page.
+Compendium Expansions on the Marketplace page will indicate the recommended or required Character Sheet.
 These Character Sheets have been designed to utilize a particular Compendium first before integrated virtual tabletop functionality is available.

 For example, choosing the officially supported D&D 5th Edition Character Sheet will automatically enable the 5th Edition Compendiums to be used in your game; Pathfinder sheets will enable the Pathfinder Compendium.
 You can choose a Character Sheet at game creation or by going to the Game Settings Page at any time afterward.
-If you want to use your own sheet, you can select the Compendium of your choice by going to the Compendium Settings and choosing the Compendium System you would like to use from the dropdown list.
+To use your own Character Sheet, go to the Compendium Settings and select the desired Compendium System from the dropdown list.
 By default, this selection is set to "Determined by Character Sheet (Default)".

 If you are unable to access the Roll20 Compendium within the Virtual Tabletop, be sure that the proper Compendium access is selected within the Game Settings Page as shown above.

 A Bundle is a group of multiple Marketplace items assembled together in a convenient one-time-purchase package.
 For example, the Volo's Guide to Monsters Bundle gives you not only the Compendium Expansion, but also an Addon and a Module version of the book's provided battle maps.
-When you're on a Bundle's marketplace listing, all the available content that comes with it will be listed under the phrase, Bundle Includes These Items:.
+On a Bundle's marketplace listing, all included content is listed under Bundle Includes These Items:.
 If there is downloadable content (an image pack or a PDF for example), these will be available on the individual Marketplace item listings rather than on the Bundle's listing page.
 The access for these individual items will behave exactly in the same fashion as similar item type singular products.

 Please submit a help request and we will try and resolve your issue as quickly as possible!